Nalla-Turing/cryptonite_taskphase_Mrinal/Digesting_Documentation.md

 <br><br>

 ## Challenge-7 Help for Builtins
-Ratger than some commands with man pages or help informationn.
+Rather than some commands with man pages or help informationn.
-Theer are functions that are buily i the shell itself.
+There are functions that are built in the shell itself.
 These are called `builtins`

 One can now more about the builtins by usig the `help` command or `help |command|` to know more about a specific builtin command.